Andreas-Weilinghoff/whisper_desktop_app/README.md

 1. Decompress first using : xz -d transcriber_1.0_amd64.deb.xz
 2. Install using : sudo dpkg -i transcriber_1.0_amd64.deb

+### MacOS
-We are currently developing a MacOS version.
+We are currently developing a MacOS version which will be published here at a later stage.
 Stay tuned.

 ---

 ## 📚 How to Cite